molecule/molecule.github.io/_post/media-consumed.md

 image: https://github.com/molecule/molecule.github.io/blob/master/src/img/roses/thornless-kathleen-harrop.png
 media:
     -
+        title: Legend of Korra
+        review: Great just to stay in touch with the world, but the characters don't have the same goofy charm as ATLA.
+Adults can be goofy too!
+Why won't they let adults and teenagers be goofy too?
+        rating: 2
+        link:
+    -
+        title: Avatar the Last Airbender
+        review: Started rewatching it the day after we finished it.
+Perfect in every way.
+        rating: 3
+        link:
+    -
+        title: Queen's Thief series
+        review: The only books I read now.
+        rating: 3
+        link:
+    -
         title: Lincoln in the Bardo
         review: Such an unusual structure!
 So unique!
 Really compelling and emotionally deep story.
 Loved it.
         rating: 2